phste/ophest-countdown/README.md

 ## Basic 7-segment CSS/Javascript countdown
 This project was built for a party.

-Copyright (c) 2015 Phillipp Stengel
+Countdown is controllable via keyboard (because needed in this case):

+r = Start countdown of fifteen minutes c = Clear countdown space = Pause/Continue countdown d = Deactive/Active flashing of screen with countdown start (Flashing was needed to attract attention onto the countdown) Copyright (c) 2015 Phillipp Stengel

 Permission is hereby granted, free of charge, to any person obtaining a copy